forresty/forresty.github.com/source/_posts/2013-01-29-john-adams.md

 categories:
 ---

-> I must study Politicks and War that my sons may have liberty to study Mathematicks and Philosophy.
-My sons ought to study Mathematicks and Philosophy, Geography, natural History, Naval Architecture, navigation, Commerce and Agriculture, in order to give their Children a right to study Painting, Poetry, Musick, Architecture, Statuary, Tapestry and Porcelaine.
+Letter to Abigail Adams (12 May 1780):

-> (12 May 1780) - John Adams
+> I must study politics and war, that our sons may have liberty to study mathematics and philosophy.
+Our sons ought to study mathematics and philosophy, geography, natural history and naval architecture, navigation, commerce and agriculture in order to give their children a right to study painting, poetry, music, architecture, statuary, tapestry and porcelain.